LWSS/peeper/client/README.md

-Include Client in your projects to interact with peeper.
+Include peeper.h/peeper.cpp in your projects to interact with peeper.